andrewmilson/andrewmilson.github.io/_posts/2014-10-07-how-i-conceal-mailto-email-links-from-spam-bots.md

 ---
 layout: post
-title: How I Conceal Mailto Email Links From Bots
+title: How I Conceal Mailto Email Links From Spam Bots
 ---

 Back in the early days of making websites, I was naive to evil bots on the internet, scouring through my innocent webpages and finding my plain text email adress in mailto links.
 To follow I would get spam emails with the subject header (no kidding) "SAFE AND EASY ~P·E·N·I·S~ ~E·N·L·A·R·G·E·M·E·N·T~".
 I new this had to stop because lets face the fact that it would have been more relevant if it said  "... ~R·E·D·U·C·T·I·O·N~".